wdturner/OSSProjectIdeas/Spring2022/ProjectIdeas3.md

 Another idea is a lightweight CI/CL system for building and testing projects over a distributed network.
 This could be similar to the open source project Bazel, but lighter and more customizable.

 Another is to implement a safety feature when a website is detected as a fake site trying to collect passwords from users.
 It would be similar to the open source project Password Alert however instead of only focusing on Google login pages it could detect more pages.
 Instead of focusing on where a password was detected (for instance, different sites that have already stolen the password), this would focus on warning users before hand.

+One other idea is an accounting tracker application that will keep track of expenses by the user (initially most likely via manual input).
+The app would also be able to track monthly/yearly subscriptions, and additionally have a calendar where the user can note down any upcoming expenses.